-- 3.14.1 In order to manage resources appropriately it is necessary for the Local Planning AuthorityCouncil to adopt a priority system for responding to and dealing with alleged breaches of planning control.
+- 4.1 In order to manage resources it is necessary for the Council to adopt a priority system for responding to and dealing with alleged breaches of planning control.
 Complaints regarding breaches of planning control will be investigated in accordance with the order of priority set out below, relating to the degree of harm or danger. - 4.2 In all cases whether a breach of planning control has taken place, and if so the priority to be afforded to dealing with it, will be reviewed following an initial investigation and inspection of the site.
 All priorities may therefore be subject to change as the facts are established.